uvarc/rc-learning/content/courses/python-introduction/project-set-5.md

 ```
 For your first attempt it is not necessary to reduce the fraction, i.e. it is acceptable to have fractions like 6/8.
 Be sure to check for division by zero in your `__truediv__` method.

-2. Add a reduce method that finds the [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) to obtain the lowest common denominatorand reduce the fraction.
+2. Add a reduce method that finds the [least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple) to obtain the lowest common denominator and reduce the fraction.

 3. Use `NaN` to represent division by zero and `isnan` to check for it.